 3. I don’t underestimate the joy of life but find and practice my small but certain happiness.
 If I practice happiness, it becomes a happy habit.

-We are going through the COVID-19 era.
-Freedom of activities is limited personally and socially.
-But it shall pass anyway.
+We have gone through the COVID-19 era.
+Freedom of activities has been limited personally and socially.
+But everything passes anyway.
 Let’s find my little but certain happiness around us and feel happy.
 For example, when I plan to do something, I also plan to make myself happy, like eating my favorite ice cream after this job.
 Or I drink hot chocolate full of anandamide on the bench in the garden.
 Or I go to the park enjoying the grass smell of the garden on a rainy day.
 Or I find the quiet place, look back on my mind, and cleanse them away.
 Emptying the mind is like constantly rising fountains of happiness.